jxhou/ContentExplorer/design docs/Router.md

 Allow lazy loaded module to contribute its setting page to settings container.
 To be implemented, or wait till angular's support as discussed above.

+Ref 15 shows an example to dynamically create an instance of component defined in lazy loaded module from outside of lazy loaded module.
+The idea is to pass the componentFactoryResolver and injector from within the lazy loaded module to external service.
+Then the componentFactoryResolver and injector can be used outside of lazy loaded module to dynamically create the component.

+However in my case, I do not create the component directly but via router.
+I still could not customize router to use the above trick.

+Ref 17 outlines another manual lazy loading module using SystemJsNgModuleLoader, which could be used as my own method of lazy loading module.
+Then expose its setting's page from there.

 ## The related references for dynamic Setting components
 https://blog.angularindepth.com/here-is-what-you-need-to-know-about-dynamic-components-in-angular-ac1e96167f9e

 Each module provides a convenient service for all its components to get a component factory.
 This service is ComponentFactoryResolver.
 So, if you define a BComponent on the module and want to get a hold of its factory you can use this service from a component belonging to this module:
 This only works if both components are defined in the same module or if a module with a resolved component factory is imported.